-- April 8, 2014 The Historic Preservation Board (HPB) granted a Certificate of Appropriateness for the partial demolition and renovation of the existing one and 2-story apartment complex including the new courtyard plan, as part of a new restaurant development (File No. 7423). - December 8, 2015 The HPB granted a one (1) year extension of time for the previously approved application (File No. 7423).
+April 8, 2014 The Historic Preservation Board (HPB) granted a Certificate of Appropriateness for the partial demolition and renovation of the existing one (1) and two (2) story apartment complex including the new courtyard plan, as part of a new restaurant development (File No. 7423).